Is a Gas Leak Dangerous?

 Natural gas leaks also cause fire and explosions.
 Natural gas is highly combustible, and homeowners should be cautious of even a minor leak.
 Any small spark could lead to danger.

 What to do in the Event of a Gas Leak?

 Homeowners will likely notice a significant gas leak by smell.
 Homeowners should leave the home immediately and take all pets with them.
 If they feel safe to do so, homeowners can extinguish pilot lights on the stove, furnace and/or water heater(s).

 Avoid using any electricity, turning any appliances on or off, using a landline telephone, turning light switches on or off, or even starting a vehicle nearby.

-Once safely outside, homeowners can use their cell phones or a neighbor’s phone to call the appropriate authority, including the gas company.
-Utility companies will generally be very responsive to a suspected gas leak and will safely turn the gas off to the home.
-Homeowners can also call the fire department if they fear a fire or gas explosion, or if one of the family members is experiencing severe symptoms, and especially if carbon monoxide is suspected.
+Once safely outside, homeowners can use their cell phones or a neighbor’s phone to call the appropriate authority.
+Utility companies will generally be very responsive to suspected gas leak and will safely turn the gas off to the home.
+Homeowners can also call the fire department if they fear a fire or explosion, or if one of the family members is experiencing severe symptoms, and especially if carbon monoxide is suspected.